-The Weatherization Assistance Program (WAP) Program provides energy conservation measures to reduce the utility bills of low-income Hoosiers across the state.
-The WAP Program offers clients a permanent solution to reducing their energy bills by making their homes more energy efficient.
+The Weatherization Assistance Program (WAP) provides energy conservation measures to reduce the utility bills of low-income Hoosiers across the state.
+The program offers clients a permanent solution to reducing their energy bills by making their homes more energy efficient.
 The United States Department of Energy (DOE) allocates funds to IHCDA for distribution to our network of Community Action Agencies to perform weatherization work.

 Click here to view a brochure about the program.